oracle/tribuo/docs/Architecture.md

 can be set in the appropriate constructor.
 OLCUT requires that all classes which implement `Configurable` have a no-args constructor.
-The interface allows for a `postConfig` method, which is called after the object has been constructed and has had the appropriate field values inserted, but before it is published or returned from the `ConfigurationManager`.
+The interface allows for a `postConfig` method, which is called after the object has been constructed and the appropriate field values inserted, but before it is published or returned from the `ConfigurationManager`.
 This `postConfig` method is used to perform the validation that would normally be performed in a constructor, and it can be called from regular constructors.
 Default values